khaledbashir/the11-dev/MASTER-GUIDE.md

 **DO NOT CREATE NEW DOCS.
 EDIT THIS ONE.**
 This is the single source of truth.
 Update this file as the project evolves.
 No new markdown files.
 Just maintain this one.
 Keep it organized.
+Very importnant to spend only 10% documenting and 90% actualy working
 ---

 ## 🚀 QUICK START (30 SECONDS)